 If your family is less about winning at any cost and more into creativity and storytelling, you’ll enjoy Dixit, or any of its expansions.
 It’s a fun bluffing game where one “storyteller” tells a story to describe the illustration on his card.
 Then, each player looks through the cards in his or her own hand to pick one that fits that description, and slides it secretly to the storyteller.
 They’re all laid out on the table, and the players have to guess which one was the storyteller’s card.
 (3-6 players, but you could easily play in teams with larger groups.)

 We’ve had countless laugh-so-hard-you-snort moments playing Scene It together at our place.
 Sure, it’s been around forever, but with so many specialized editions this one can get really fun.
 My mother-in-law is a Disney fanatic (fanatic, you guys) so it’s always fun for the whole family to see who can beat her at trivia about the happiest place on earth.
-Or, if Scene-It Sports, Scene-It Marvel, or even Scene-It 80s Edition are more your thing, you can battle it out on those fronts to see who’s the bomb in your family.
+Or, check out the spin-off and if those themes are more your thing, you can battle it out on those fronts to see who’s the bomb in your family.
 (2 or more players)

 For a very short, fun strategy game full of deception, get a big group together to play The Resistance.
 Warning: this one can get rowdy.
 The players are each dealt a card at the beginning of the game, which tells them whether they’re part of the Resistance (the good guys) or they’re spies (the bad guys).
 Then, everyone closes their eyes so the two to three spies can look around the table and find each other.
 Now’s where the fun starts — the spies have to work together secretly to sabotage the Resistance’s mission, and everyone else is trying to figure out who the spies are as you play.
 Lots of lies, accusations, and trickery going on here.
 Lots of fun. (up to 10 players, the more the better)